bocattelan/DiscoDNC-FIFO-Optimization-Extension/README.md

 # [DiscoDNC](https://github.com/NetCal) FIFO Optimization Extension

 This is an extension to the DiscoDNC Tool, which allows researchers to compute tight delay bounds using the ideas from [FIFO](https://ieeexplore.ieee.org/document/6861458).
+It makes use of the CPLEX java API for solving the problem.

 ## Installation